amanshh/Text-to-Speech-CONVERTOR/README.md

 # Text-to-Speech-CONVERTOR
-Text-to-Speech-CONVERTOR In this Project Text is Convert into Speech, We are using HTML, CSS for making Landing Page, and JavaScript for Speeching part.
+Text-to-Speech-CONVERTOR In this Project Text is Convert into Speech, By using HTML, CSS for making Landing Page, and JavaScript for Speeching part.